What jobs are available in the computer industry?

-Recommendations: Get formal education in electronics and electro-mechanical or self-teach yourself by building your own electronic systems.
+Recommendations: Get a formal education in electronics and electro-mechanical, or self-teach yourself by building an electronic system or device.

-Difficulty: (HIGH) Having a strong understanding of electronics often takes several years of formal education or on-the-job experience.
+Difficulty: (HIGH) A strong understanding of electronics often takes several years of formal education or on-the-job experience.

-Description: An engineer is someone who is at the top of their class and almost always someone who has or is working on a college degree or several certifications.
-Although used broadly in this document, the engineer is usually specified in the job requirement.
+Description: An engineer designs and implements mechanical and electronic equipment.
+A broad and difficult field, engineering often requires a college degree or at least several certifications.
+Although used broadly on this page, the engineer is usually specified in the job requirement.
 For example, a software development engineer may be a highly skilled computer programmer.

-Requirements: The requirements for this job change depending on the engineer you plan on being.
-However, as mentioned above, any engineer job will require an extensive understanding of the job.
-Usually, this understanding is obtained from a school, certifications, training, or years of past experience.
+Requirements: The requirements for this job change depending on the engineering field that interests you.
+However, as mentioned above, any engineering job requires a vast knowledge of the subject matter, usually from school, certifications, training, or years of experience.

-Recommendations: Get training and education in the subject of interest from a school or other location.
-Learn as much about the subject as possible from books, the Internet, and other sources.
-Often before you can qualify for many engineer positions you will need past experience; therefore, it's a good idea to get an entry-level job in the same field.
-For example, if you want to be an engineer in software development, get a job in programming or create your own software programs.
-If you want to become a network engineer, get a job that requires you to setup, maintain, or otherwise work with professional networks.
+Recommendations: Get training and education on the subject of interest from books, college, the Internet, and other sources.
+Before you can qualify for many engineering positions, you need experience; therefore, getting an entry-level job in the same field is a good idea.
+For example, if you want to be a software engineer, get a job in programming, or create a program.
+To become a network engineer, get a job that requires you to set up, maintain, or otherwise work with professional networks.
 You can start learning by setting up your home network.

-Requirements: Jobs that design or create hardware devices often require that the person has a good understanding of electronics, circuits, firmware, or design.
-For this position the person will often need to have several years of prior experience or a degree in the field.
+Requirements: Jobs that design or create hardware devices require you to have a good understanding of electronics, circuits, firmware, or design.
+You must have several years of prior experience or a degree in the field for this position.

-Recommendations: If you're interested in this field we suggest you get a degree in the field.
+Recommendations: If you are interested in this field, we suggest you get a degree in the field.